arierinaldie/phpdocker/README.md

 ## [xamarie/phpdocker](https://github.com/xamarie/phpdocker)

 This is the Git repo for `xamarie/phpdocker`, preinstalled php based extention to run or develope application using php.
 This image based on official [`php`](https://hub.docker.com/_/php/).
-See [the Docker Hub page](https://hub.docker.com/_/php/) for any official references.
+See [the Docker Hub page](https://hub.docker.com/_/php/) for any php official images references.

 for every image in this repo, it already contains:
 * php ext installed: